-My Period's a Pain - How to find relief with Osteopathy
+My Period's a Pain - Find relief with Osteopathy!

 Painful periods can make you feel helpless, lonely and misunderstood.
 Finding effective relief is never easy and ultimately it is very subjective.
 Osteopaths can offer you comfort and help you find what works for you.

 You probably understand the relentless tightening, the struggle to find a position that eases the sharpness, the hugging of hot water bottles to soothe the cramping, the inability to concentrate on anything other than the pain.

 The medical term to describe painful periods is 'dysmenorrhea'.
 Recent studies have shown that almost three-quarters of the people who menstruatehave had painful periods, making it a leading cause for lost days of school and work.
 Sadly, belly pain is not the only symptom as sufferers also report to experience nausea, mood swings and often feeling a lack of empathy from societal institutions and those people that are close.

 The good news is that science progresses, and with it does culture, putting us in a better place to understand how to manage period pain and allowing us to engage in more open conversations about menstrual health; so here is what you need to know.

 You can either have primary or secondary dysmenorrhea.
 The former tends to start in the early years of menstruation and is due to the action of inflammatory chemicals called prostaglandins which promote contraction of the uterus to help shed the lining.
 The excess production of prostaglandin results in stronger contractions, constriction of uterine blood vessels and greater pain sensitivity.
 The latter, secondary dysmenorrhea, tends to be the manifestation of other underlying issues like endometriosis, fibroids, adenomyosis or infection and requires medical treatment.

 Pain is individual